predis/predis/tests/README.md

 # About testing Predis #

-__ATTENTION__: Do not run this test suite against instances of Redis running in production environments or containing data you are interested in!
-If you still want to test this software on a production server without hitting the database, please read on to undestand how to disable integration tests.
+__ATTENTION__: Do not ever run this test suite against instances of Redis running in production environments or containing data you are interested in!
+If you still want to test this software on a production server without hitting the database, please read ahead to undestand how to disable integration tests.

 Predis ships with a comprehensive test suite that uses __PHPUnit__ to cover every aspect of the library.
 The suite is organized into several unit groups with the